 What to Do When Involved in a Parked Car Hit and Run Accident

 According to an Allstate Insurance study from 2010, 69 percent of all hit-and-runs in the U.S. involve parked cars.
-If you have hit a parked car, you may be embarrassed and decide to drive off.
+If you unknowingly hit a parked car, you may feel embarrassment and want to drive off.
 Or if your parked car was hit, it can be extremely frustrating if the person did not leave a note with any contact information.
 Here is how to proceed in both instances.

 If you hit a parked car: